ajaxbits/ds-migrator/README.md

 dsmg
 ```

+## Flags

+Optional flags:

+To see a list of optional flags, run `dsmg --help`
+Alternatively, credentials may be entered through an interactive prompt.

+NOTE: Insecure connections will produce multiple warnings unless the `-k` flag is used.

 ## Requirements

 DS Migrator has only been tested on Arch Linux and Ubuntu -- you're milage may vary.